 How we're improving race equality

-From launching our Race Equality Strategy and Action Plan in 2019, which aims at improving the representation, progression and success of our BAME students and staff, to opening and supporting respectful dialogue exploring these difficult issues, we are committed to improving race equality.
+From updating our Race Equality Strategy and Action Plan in 2021 which aims at improving the representation, progression and success of our BAME students and staff, to opening and supporting respectful dialogue exploring these difficult issues, we are committed to improving race equality.

 We know that we have a lot more to do.
 We have had many conversations, particularly with our Black students and staff, about the need to improve our support provisions and about how we need to do more to help people feel safe, valued and confident about the University’s approach to race equality.
 We are listening, we will do more and we are absolutely committed to long-term actions that will improve our race equality and culture for everyone.

-The following is an overview of the work that has taken place over the past year and a look at some of the actions for future focus:
+The following is an overview of the work that has taken place so far and a look at some of the actions for future focus:

 Our Race Equality Strategy and Action Plan